-You can even make short videos and web pages with Adobe Spark.
+You can even make short videos and web pages with Adobe Express.
 It’s easy to do and ideal for creating short visual stories to show people.
 Click here to see an example.

-You can use Adobe Spark through the Adobe Spark website or the Spark Post, Spark Video or Spark Page mobile apps.
+You can use Adobe Express through the Adobe Express website or the Adobe Express, Adobe Spark Page or Adobe Spark Video mobile apps.

 Lightroom Classic subscription hidden feature #3: Adobe Fonts

 If you’re a graphic designer or you simply like to add text to photos or graphics then you’ll have encountered the problem of finding the most appropriate fonts for your projects.

 Because of this you may end up buying fonts that you need.
 But that’s more complex than it should be because fonts often come with licensing terms that are difficult to interpret.
 For example, you may be able to use a particular font for a personal or commercial project, but be expected to pay an extra licensing fee if you want to use it on a larger scale.
 This isn’t a problem for personal projects, but it’s bit of a headache for commercial ones.

 Adobe Fonts is different.
 It has thousands of professionally designed fonts that you can use in apps like Photoshop, InDesign and Adobe Express.
 Better still, you are licensed to use them for any personal or commercial project, without restrictions.